screendriver/gitlab-pipeline-deleter/README.md

 ```

 If you specify command line arguments **and** a configuration file the command line arguments will overwrite the values in the configuration file.
 So the CLI arguments has always precedence.

+Multiple project ids can be configured by providing a comma-separated list to the `projectId` argument.